claukers/miqro/README.md

 --compile		inflates the application and tries to create a NODE SEA binary.
 --inflate-sea		inflates the application with sea compilation scripts.
 --install-tsconfig	creates a tsconfig.json configured to use with --install-types.
---install-types		creates and updates the .types/ folder use together with --install-tsconfig.

 ==environment variables==